14 Products People With Endometriosis Swear By

 1. Hot Water Bottle

-A hot water bottle is a popular product among many of those with endo for providing heat therapy that can help soothe muscle aches and cramps.
+A hot water bottle is a popular endometriosis pain relief product for providing heat therapy that can help soothe muscle aches and cramps.

 “A Fashy brand hot water bottle [featured above],” recommended April Rose.
 “The moist heat feels way more helpful for me than dry, electric heat from a plug in heating pad.
 They make them in a bunch of sizes.
 They’re magnificent.”